 “The self-absorption of some Quantified Self adherents has a whiff of stark raving narcissism about it all.“

-Want a good example of a no-tech self-tracking tool that really works?
+Want a good example of another no-tech self-tracking tool that really works?
 The delightful Susannah Fox famously points out her own favourite – the pair of skinny jeans in her closet.
 Every woman alive knows the precise personal feedback value that such a tool provides to its owner.

 From no-tech to multi-tech, consider also the cautionary tale provided by Alexandra Carmichael, one of the founders of the self-tracking/sharing site, CureTogether.
 In 2010, she explained why she decided she had to stop self-tracking (up to 40 different health indicators about herself each day via devices or mobile phone apps):